rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 This Hackintosh is based on ASUS P8P67 PRO Mainboard with an Intel Core i7 2600K Processor, 16GB RAM and a Radeon GTX 570 graphics card.

+##### WIFI

+To get WiFi running, a [ASUS PCE-AC55BT B1 PCI-E](https://www.asus.com/Networking/PCE-AC55BT-B1/) card is used as adapter with a [BroadCom BCM4352 BCM94352Z NGFF M.2](https://wikidevi.com/wiki/Broadcom_BCM94352Z) card as chip.

-##### WIFI / Bluetooth
+##### Bluetooth

 The onboard Bluetooth is disabled.
-To get WiFi and Bluetooth running, a [ASUS PCE-AC55BT B1 PCI-E](https://www.asus.com/Networking/PCE-AC55BT-B1/) card is used as adapter with a [BroadCom BCM4352 BCM94352Z NGFF M.2](https://wikidevi.com/wiki/Broadcom_BCM94352Z) card as chip.
+The Bluetooth on the Broadcom BCM94352Z is not connected to the motherboard.
+Instead a [Plugable Bluetooth 4 USB Adapter](https://plugable.com/products/usb-bt4le/) is used on USB 2.0 port to avoid unwanted sleep termination.
+It works without any additional driver.

 ##### SATA